Roof Replacement Companies in Philadelphia, PA

 When it’s time to select the roofing material, there are quite a few types and colors to choose from and range in price from inexpensive to expensive.

 - Asphalt shingles – one of the most popular materials due to low cost, durability and easy installation.

 - Metal – if you want to be considered green friendly, metal roofing is the choice.
 The recyclable material is available in copper, steel and aluminum.

-- Clay and slate – carry the most weight.
+- Clay roof shingles and slate tiles – carry the most weight.
 Both materials are long-lasting and recyclable.
 Installation of these two types requires a separate framework.

 - Fiber cement – lighter in weight than concrete slate and clay, fiber cement roofing is fire proof, durable and recyclable.